SVKruik/Portfolio-Website/README.md

 # Portfolio-Website

-This is a GH repo dedicated to my own website.
-A lot has to be build, so for now it's just the repo, not a domain.
-I will maintain and build my website here.
+This repository will soon contain my portfolio website.
+I have got the domain ready, which can be viewed [here](https://www.stefankruik.com).